ektrah/libsodium-core/README.md

 #### crypto_auth_verify
 `Sodium.SecretKeyAuth.Verify()` - This verifies a signature generated via `crypto_auth`.
 To do so, it requires the original message, the 32 byte signature, and the 32 byte key.

+#### crypto_stream_xor
+`Sodium.StreamEncryption.Encrypt()` - Encrypts a message via XSalsa20 using a 32 byte key and a 24 byte nonce.
+As always, it's critical that the nonce never be reused.
+This provides encryption only, not authentication.

+`Sodium.StreamEncryption.Decrypt()` - Decrypts messages via XSalsa20.

 ## Requirements & Versions

 This library is built in Visual Studio 2010, and targets .NET 4.0; it is compiled against libsodium v0.4.3.